Dream of having the confidence to travel solo?

 24 Hour Treasure: Mississippi Farmers Market

 Nobody wants to visit a museum on an empty stomach, especially on a sweltering Mississippi morning.
 That’s a good way to pass out.
-If you’re spending 24 hours in Jackson on a Saturday morning, you can’t miss the chance to get breakfast at the Mississippi Farmers Market.
+If you’re spending 24 hours with the best things to do in Jackson MS on a Saturday morning, you can’t miss the chance to get breakfast at the Mississippi Farmers Market.

 The locals who work there are almost disturbingly friendly.
 Everyone will ask if you live in Jackson, if you are planning to live in Jackson, and if you are enjoying your stay in Jackson, in that order.
 People will express strong hopes to “see you again next week”.
 Even if you protest that you don’t live anywhere near Mississippi, they will not believe you.